 \subsubsection{Performance Discussion}

-The experimental results are listed in Table \ref{tab:experiment}, from which we can make several useful inspections: a) Our method MM-PCQA presents the best performance among the two databases and outperforms the compared NR-PCQA methods by a large margin.
-For example, MM-PCQA surpasses the second place NR-PCQA method PQA-net by 0.08 (0.91 vs. 0.83) on the SJTU-PCQA database and by 0.13 (0.83 vs. 0.70) on the WPC database in terms of SRCC.
-By jointly utilizing intra-modal and cross-modal features, MM-PCQA enforces the model to relate the compositional quality-aware patterns and mobilize under-complementary information between the image and point cloud modalities to optimize the quality representation, thus gaining higher performance; b) There is a significant performance drop from the SJTU-PCQA database to the WPC database since the WPC database contains more complex distortions, being more challenging for PCQA models.
+The experimental results are listed in Table \ref{tab:experiment}, from which we can make several useful inspections: a) Our method MM-PCQA presents the best performance among all 3 databases and outperforms the compared NR-PCQA methods by a large margin.
+For example, MM-PCQA surpasses the second place NR-PCQA method by about 0.05 (0.91 vs. 0.86 (ResSCNN)) on the SJTU-PCQA database, by 0.14 (0.84 vs. 0.70 (PQA-net)) on the WPC database, and by 0.05 (0.80 vs. 0.75 (ResSCNN )) on the WPC2.0 database in terms of SRCC.
+This is because MM-PCQA enforces the model to relate the compositional quality-aware patterns and mobilize under-complementary information between the image and point cloud modalities to optimize the quality representation by jointly utilizing intra-modal and cross-modal features; b) There are significant performance drops from the SJTU-PCQA database to the WPC and WPC2.0 databases since the WPC and WPC2.0 databases contain more complex distortion settings, which are more challenging for PCQA models.
 MM-PCQA achieves a relatively smaller performance drop than most compared methods.
-Particularly, the SRCC and PLCC values of MM-PCQA drop by 0.08 and 0.09 respectively.
-However, all compared PCQA methods except 3D-NSS experience a larger performance drop over 0.1 on both SRCC and PLCC values.
+For example, the SRCC and PLCC values of MM-PCQA drop by 0.07 and 0.08 respectively from the SJTU-PCQA database to the WPC database.
+However, the top-performing PCQA methods except 3D-NSS experience a larger performance drop over 0.1 on both SRCC and PLCC values.
 Therefore, we can conclude that MM-PCQA gains more robustness over more complex distortions; c) The image-based handcrafted NR methods BRISQUE, NIQE, and IL-NIQE obtain the poorest performance.
 This is because such methods are carried out for evaluating the natural scene images, which have a huge gap from the projected images rendered from the point clouds.
 In all, the overall experimental performance firmly validates our motivation that multi-modal learning can help the model better understand the visual quality of point clouds.